-Senate approves Trump pick for top US diplomat
+Senate approves Tillerson as secretary of state

+- Tillerson split from Trump on a series of issues in his confirmation hearing

-Washington (CNN)The Senate has approved former ExxonMobil CEO Rex Tillerson as the next secretary of state, filling one more slot on President Donald Trump's national security team.
+Washington (CNN)The Senate has approved former ExxonMobil CEO Rex Tillerson as the next secretary of state, filling one more slot on President Donald Trump's national security team despite questions about his approach to Russia and state sponsors of terror, such as Iran.

 The Senate voted 56 to 43, with all Republican in support and most Democrats voting against him.
+Three Democratic senators split with their party to back Tillerson: Joe Manchin of West Virginia, Heidi Heitkamp of North Dakota and Mark Warner of Virginia.
+They were joined by Independent Sen. Angus King of Maine, who caucuses with Democrats.

-Senator Bob Corker, a Tennessee Republican and chairman of the Senate Foreign Relations Committee, said he was sure Tillerson would be an effective leader at the State Department.
+Sen. Bob Corker, a Tennessee Republican and chairman of the Senate Foreign Relations Committee, said he was sure Tillerson would be an effective leader at the State Department.

 "Mr. Tillerson led a global enterprise with 75,000 employees, possesses deep relationships around the world, and understands the critical role of US leadership," Corker said in a statement.
-"He has expressed a commitment to defend American values and to restore U.S. credibility by strengthening old alliances and building new ones."
+"He has expressed a commitment to defend American values and to restore US credibility by strengthening old alliances and building new ones."

 The 64-year-old Texan had a shaky confirmation hearing before Corker's committee in January, generating frustration among Democrats and Republicans alike after he dodged a series of questions.
-He wouldn't agree when asked if Russia's Vladimir Putin -- who has given Tillerson Russia's highest civilian honor for his work there as an oil man.
+He wouldn't agree when asked if Russia's Vladimir Putin -- who has given Tillerson Russia's highest civilian honor for his work there as an oil man -- is a war criminal.
 Tillerson also avoided condemning human rights abuses in China, Saudi Arabia and the Philippines.
-And he sidestepped a direct answer about whether human beings cause climate change.
+And he sidestepped a direct answer about whether humans cause climate change.

-Democrats also raised concern about how long Tillerson would recuse himself from decisions than could affect ExxonMobil once he became the top US diplomat.
+Democrats also raised concerns about how long Tillerson would recuse himself from decisions that could affect ExxonMobil once he became the top US diplomat.

+Sen. Chris Coons, a Democrat from Connecticut, opposed Tillerson's nomination, questioning whether the Texan's close business dealings with Moscow would impact his response to any Russian aggression and arguing that "it is not the same thing to run a global business and run the State Department."

+"We have reason to fear that Mr. Tillerson would run the State Department like he ran Exxon, where he repeatedly worked against US national interests," Coons said Tuesday.

 Eventually, Tillerson narrowly won approval from the Senate Foreign Relations Committee in a 10-11 vote along party lines.